Computation and Concurrency: Introduction

 Event structure \cite{PED} \cite{ES} \cite{IES} is a model of true concurrency.
 In an event structure, there are a set of atomic events and arbitrary causalities and conflictions among them, and concurrency is implicitly defined.
 Based on the definition of an event structure, truly concurrent behaviours such as pomset bisimulation, step bisimulation, history-preserving (hp-) bisimulation and the finest hereditary history-preserving (hhp-) bisimulation \cite{HHPS1} \cite{HHPS2} can be introduced.
 Since the relationship between process algebra vs. event structure (interleaving concurrency vs. true concurrency in nature) is not clarified before the introduction of truly concurrent process algebra \cite{APTC} \cite{APTC2}, the work on the relationship between process algebra vs. event structure usually gives traditional process algebra an event structure-based semantics, such as giving CCS a event structure-based semantics \cite{ESSCCS}.
 Petri net \cite{PN00} \cite{PN01} \cite{PN02} \cite{PN1} \cite{PN2} \cite{PN3} is also a model of true concurrency.
 In a Petri net, there are two kinds of nodes: places (conditions) and transitions (actions), and causalities among them.
 On the relationship between process algebra and Petri net, one side is giving process algebra a Petri net semantics, the other side is giving Petri net a process algebra foundation \cite{BOXA1} \cite{BOXA2} \cite{PNA} \cite{PAPN}, among them, Petri net algebra \cite{PNA} gives Petri net a CCS-like foundation.
-We have done some work on the truly concurrent foundations for event structure and Petri net.